 Earlier this year, Brown published his memoir, I Feel Good: A Memoir of a Life of Soul, in which he writes candidly about the struggles and triumphs in his personal and professional life.
 Through it all, Brown says he remains grateful.
 Asked how cancer has changed his perspective, he says, “It made me thank God more.
 I just thank God more and more.”

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, November/December 2005.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, November/December 2005.